muppet9010/factorio-coin-generation/README.md

 Planned Features
 ------------

-- scheduling regular coin deliveries.
+- Scheduling regular coin deliveries and optionally use the item delivery pod mod.
+Started but doesn't feel right options wise so put on hold and hidden in mod.

 Muppet Coin Based Mod Collection